Geoffrey Roberts

-Geoffrey C. Roberts (born 1952) is a British historian specialising in Soviet diplomatic and military history of World War II.
+Geoffrey Charles Roberts (born 1952) is a British historian specialising in Soviet diplomatic and military history of World War II.
 He is an emeritus professor of modern history at University College Cork (UCC) in Ireland.

-Early life and career
+Early life and education

 Roberts was born into a working class family in Deptford, south London, in 1952.
 He completed four O-level examinations at the Addey and Stanhope Grammar School by 1968 and left to work as a clerk at the Greater London Council while attending evening classes.
-He joined the Communist Party of Great Britain's Young Communist League in 1969 and worked with Alastair Montague (Monty) Johnstone (1928–2007) on its Trotskyism Study Group.
-During the 1970s, he studied international relations at the North Staffordshire Polytechnic (switching from sociology after his first year), where he was influenced by the historian of Poland John Coutouvidis, and pursued graduate research in this field at the London School of Economics under the supervision of Geoffrey Stern.
+He joined the Communist Party of Great Britain's Young Communist League in 1969 and worked with Alastair Montague "Monty" Johnstone (1928–2007) in its Trotskyism Study Group.
+During the 1970s, he studied international relations at the North Staffordshire Polytechnic (switching from sociology after his first year), where he was influenced by the historian of Poland John Coutouvidis.
+He pursued graduate research in this field at the London School of Economics under the supervision of Geoffrey Stern.
 In the late 1970s and early 1980s, he worked with Barry Hindess and Paul Hirst on their Politics & Power series of publications, and credits Hirst for the inspiration to embrace R. G. Collingwood's philosophy of history.
 He stood as a CPGB candidate in the 1982 local elections and the 1983 general election.
-During the 1980s he worked full-time at the Education Department of the National and Local Government Officers' Association trade union.
-In 1987, on the advice of Stern, he decided to publish his postgraduate research as a book before submitting it as a thesis.
-He left the CPGB in 1988.
-The Unholy Alliance: Stalin's Pact with Hitler appeared with I.B.
-Tauris in 1989.
-The dissertation based on it was examined some years later by John Erickson and Philip Windsor.